 - 3. The VMS applies to all authorized NPFC vessels in the Convention Area. - 4.
-A Member, CNCP or Relevant non-Member may request that waters under their jurisdiction be also covered by the VMS.
+A Member or CNCP may request that waters under their jurisdiction be also covered by the VMS.
 This request shall be provided to the Commission for their consideration and approval.